bids-standard/bids-specification/src/derivatives/imaging.md

 A binary (1 - inside, 0 - outside) mask in the space defined by the [`space` entity](../appendices/entities.md#space).
 If no transformation has taken place, the value of `space` SHOULD be set to `orig`.
-If the mask is an ROI mask derived from an atlas segmentation, then the [`label` entity](../appendices/entities.md#label) SHOULD be used to specify the masked structure (see [Common image-derived labels](#common-image-derived-labels)).
+If the mask is an ROI mask derived from a discrete or probabilistic segmentation, then the [`label` entity](../appendices/entities.md#label) SHOULD be used to specify the masked structure (see [Common image-derived labels](#common-image-derived-labels)).